spacetelescope/slitlessutils/docs/sources.rst

      - A description of the filter curve (more below).
    * - ``sedfile``
      - ``str``
-     - | The filename to an multi-extension fits file
+     - | The filename to a multi-extension fits file
        | that contains the SEDs (more below).

 The keywords ``maglim`` and ``minpix`` are used to eliminate spurious sources before they are added to the collection.
 The final two keyword arguments (``throughput`` and ``sedfile``) **are only used when simulating a scene** and establish the throughput curve associated with the direct image and a file that contains the SEDs to be associated with each ``DispersedRegion``, respectively.